THE WEEE PAPERWORK

-- Moving WEEE – To move waste electricals, contractors need to register as a Waste Carrier with the agency in the county of their principle business.
+- Moving WEEE – To move waste electricals, contractors need to register as a Waste Carrier with the agency in the country of their principal business.

 Processes and forms for the management of WEEE lighting vary for each UK country.

-We have sections for each process for each country to guide you through your requirements to stay compliant, along with links to apply for licences, exemptions and consignment notes.
+We have sections for each process for each country to guide you through your requirements to stay compliant, along with links to apply for licensees, exemptions and consignment notes.